eirikhanssen/ooxml2jats/README.md

 ### Pattern matching

 In order to properly mark up the running text citations and the references in the reference list, the support for regular expressions in XSLT 2.0/XPath 2.0 is exploited to:
-- identify where the references are in the running text
+- identify where the citations are in the running text
+- automatically generate id's for the citations in the running text
-- automatically generate id's for the references
+- automatically generate id's for the references in the reference list
-- identify what type of references are in the reference list
+- identify what type of reference each reference in the reference list are
+    - to be able to process the different reference types
 - identify different parts of the reference list and automatically mark up the references using the JATS tagset.

-It is also worth to note that it is important to preserve **bold** and *italic* formatting during the extraction from the OOXML container format.
+It is also worth mentioning that it is important to preserve **bold** and *italic* formatting during the extraction from the OOXML container format.

 This is because in the APA style citation format, italic text in the references in the reference list has special meaning that helps to identify the different parts of a reference.
 Also we would like to preserve the author's formatting of text that should be in boldface or italics.

 ### Generating structure from a flat document structure